Semantic.UiCalendar

 Summary

 Given a property name, returns a dasherized version of that property name if the property evaluates to a non-falsy value.
-For example, if the view has propertyisUrgent
+For example, if the view has propertyisUrgent that evaluates to true,

-to this method will return "is-urgent"
+passing isUrgent to this method will return "is-urgent".

 Parameters: